 Client Relationship Summary

-Objectivity Squared Wealth Management is an investment adviser registered with the Securities and Exchange Commission (“SEC”).
-Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
+Our firm, Objectivity Squared Wealth Management, is registered as an investment adviser with the U.S. Securities and Exchange Commission.
+Brokerage and investment advisory services and fees differ and it is important for you to understand these differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 Relationships and Services